mmalmi/mmalmi.github.io/_posts/2020-11-12-how-to-fund-open-source-software.md

 * You need to have the product and a large user base first

+## Grants
+Some organizations like the Mozilla Foundation or the European Union have grant programs for open source development.
+Not a long term solution, but can help get you started.

 ## Community contributions
 El Dorado.
 Not actually a funding method, but same result: the software gets developed.
 Even better, developers are in for it because they like or need the product.